RetroAchievements/docs/docs/developer-docs/devquests.md

 DevQuests are achievement development-related quests that developers can take part in at any time.
 Each one has a specific goal and upon reaching that goal, the achievement developer will earn a badge.

 ## General Rules
-Outside exceptions explicitely written in the individual quest rules, quests of each type follow the general rules below:
+Outside exceptions explicitly written in the individual quest rules, quests of each type follow the general rules below:
 - DevQuests are not available for Junior Developers.
 - To be awarded credit towards a quest, ping the team via a Discord ping in [`#devquest`](https://discord.com/channels/310192285306454017/842845740078334002) or via [site message](https://retroachievements.org/messages/create?to=DevQuest) within one week of completion, with a link to the appropriate achievement page.
 - Collaborations and subsets are not allowed by default.
 - If you are working on a set and it becomes eligible to a DevQuest, it cannot be used if 50% of the work is already done.
 This can happen when new quests are introduced, when a set receives enough requests to be eligible for [DQ7](#007-most-wanted) or when a set is featured in Wish This Set, making it eligible for [DQ16](#_016-wish-this-set).
-If this happens while you are *less* than halfway done, please reach out to the team to confirm eligibility.
-- If you are working on a set and it becomes eligible to a DevQuest, it cannot be used if 50% of the work is already done.
-This can happen when new quests are introduced, when a set receives enough requests to be eligible for [DQ7](#_007-most-wanted) or when a set is featured in Wish This Set, making it eligible for [DQ16](#_016-wish-this-set).
 If this happens while you are *less* than halfway done, please reach out to the team to confirm eligibility.

 Type specific rules: